PRESS RELEASE – October 1, 2018

-Fluvanna’s on-time graduation rate increased from 94.3 percent in 2016 to 97.4 percent in 2017 and surpassed the state’s rate at 91.1 percent.
-The county’s dropout rate of 2.2 percent (6 students in the cohort) in 2017 was a decrease from the previous year, and was lower than the state’s average of 5.8 percent.
+Fluvanna’s on-time graduation rate of 95.6 percent surpassed the state’s rate at 91.1 percent.
+The county’s dropout rate of 2 percent in 2018 was a decrease from the previous year, and was lower than the state’s average of 5.5 percent.

-Compared with the 132 school divisions across the state of Virginia, Fluvanna ranks 4th for on-time graduation and 16th for fewest Dropouts.
+Compared with the 132 school divisions across the state of Virginia, Fluvanna ranks 14th for on-time graduation and 15th for fewest dropouts.

 The state’s report disaggregates the graduation and dropout data to reflect student subgroups.
 Fluvanna exceeded the state’s performance in all seven areas for both on-time graduation and dropouts.